10 High-Impact, Cost-Efficient Sustainable Design Strategies

 Juliette Grummon-Beale

 Thoughtful resource management—materials, energy, time, budget—is a commitment that Scott Edwards Architecture makes to each project we undertake.
-Our people-first approach aligns with this commitment and sets in motion the inherency of forward-thinking design when the experience of a space is the driver; qualities like thermal comfort, natural light, connection to the environment, fostering community, and creating a positive legacy all contribute to a healthy space for those inhabiting it.
+We always aim to incorporate sustainable design strategies into our projects, and our people-first approach aligns with this commitment.
+Our ethos sets in motion the inherency of forward-thinking design when the experience of a space is the driver; qualities like thermal comfort, natural light, connection to the environment, fostering community, and creating a positive legacy all contribute to a healthy space for those inhabiting it.

 There’s a common perception, and one that we’ve heard from our own clients, that high-performance, resilient, and sustainable strategies all come with a cost premium.
 While this is an accurate assessment for some technologies, materials, and systems, Architecture 2030 notes that 70-80% of all sustainable strategies are no-to-low-cost when considered early in the design process.
 Simple design solutions like building siting and orientation, being thoughtful about form and massing, and balancing daylight and shading set the stage for higher performance with no added cost.
 Promoting these ideas is meaningful to SEA, and in this piece, we’re excited to contribute to the conversation by highlighting 10 high-impact, cost-efficient strategies for increasing a project’s sustainability.